How we can help you with mental health support in Leeds.

 Call 111.

-Are you are looking for mental health support in Leeds for yourself, or are concerned about someone else?
-Mental Health Helpline [Freephone] 0800 183 0558 operates 24 hours a day to help all adults registered with a GP Practice in Leeds.
-The local NHS website MindWell Leeds has mental health information for everyone in Leeds.
+The local NHS funded Website MindWell Leeds has mental health information for everyone in Leeds.
 The national NHS website lists many Mental Health Charity Helplines that can provide expert advice and signpost you to their local services.

-It okay to not be okay.
+It’s okay to not be okay.

 Everyone has mental health, just as everyone has physical health.
 Health is not all good or all bad.
 Its not black or white but shades of grey.